Knoblauchpilze/pge-app/README.md

 The method is already set up so that the user can just insert code in the `FIXME` statement (which doesn't exist in the code).
 It is recommended to use new methods like `drawBoard`, `drawElements` etc. and perform the rendering there.
 This cleanly separates the steps to draw the elements.
 This is done in the demo app with the `renderDefaultTexturePack` method.

+Additionally, the demo app also displays a cursor following the mouse.
+This can be decativated in the parent [PGEApp](src/lib/app/PGEApp.hh) class if needed using the [m_cursorOn](src/lib/app/PGEApp.hh#L222) attribute.

 Whenever the user needs to perform the rendering of sprites, we define a convenience structure to help with drawing that:

 ```cpp